 The Lawn Tennis Association of Malaysia(LTAM) is a non-profit organization affiliated with the International Tennis Federation (ITF).
 All State Affiliates and Angkatan Tentera Malaysia, registered with the Malaysian Sports Commissioner, are members of LTAM.
 The members determine the strategic direction of LTAM and every two years there will be election of Office Bearers which form the Main Committee.
-The election of new Office Bearers for 2013/2015 was concluded in September 2013.
+The election of new Office Bearers for 2013/2015 was concluded on September 2013.
 The Main Committee comprises of the President, 3 Vice Presidents, Secretary, Treasurer and Assistant Treasurer and 7 Committee members.
 The members will ideally elect Office Bearers who can find time to work for LTAM.
 The next election of Office Bearers will be in September 2015.

 To enlarge its tennis participation base, LTAM also organizes a number of local and international tennis events, such as the Malaysian Open ATP, BMW Malaysian Open WTA, charity tennis, coaching and officiating courses.

-Instrumental in the establishment of tennis academies, centers, schools and clubs as their viable existence will greatly assist in grass roots, junior and professional development of tennis in the country.
+Very instrumental in the establishment of tennis academies, centers, schools and clubs as their viable existence will greatly assist in grass roots, junior and professional development of tennis in the country.
 Tennis clinics, workshops, elite camps and other talent honing programs are also vital in the development and growth of high performance tennis in the country.

 The Lawn Tennis Association of Malaysia (LTAM) was established to be the governing body to promote the game of tennis in Malaysia in line with the aspirations and objectives of ITF which it is affiliated to.